 Denali National Park and Preserve

-The Alaska Range divides the park into north and south sides, the majority of visitors accessing the north where the main visitors centre is located.
-Mountaineers seeking out the challenges of Mt McKinley need to access the park from the south side, and other peaks offer excellent climbing opportunities for those not wishing to risk the mountain that affords one of the world's most difficult climbs.
-The park region also offers a wide variety of activities including day hikes or backcountry hiking, camping, mountain biking, white-water rafting and ice climbing.
+The Alaska Range divides the park into north and south sides, with the majority of visitors accessing the north where the main visitors centre is located.
+Mountaineers seeking out the challenges of Mount McKinley need to access the park from the south side.
+Other peaks offer excellent climbing opportunities for those not wishing to risk the mountain that has earned its reputation as one of the world's most difficult climbs.
+The park region also offers a wide variety of other activities including day hikes or backcountry hiking, camping, mountain biking, whitewater rafting and ice climbing.
 Early June or late September is the best time to avoid the crowds.

-Telephone: (907) 683 2294 (park headquarters)
+Telephone: (907) 683 9532